mikesierra7/36C3_Klima/README.md

 * **streifen_DWD_grid.m** calculate warming stripes for arbitrary positions within DWD gridded dataset ECMWF
 * **timeseries_DWD.m** download station descriptions, plot of map and download time series of Potsdam air temperature
-* **data**-folder contains necessary colormaps and a file of geographical coordinates to be used instead of the Gauß-Grüger coordinates in the DWD data files.
+* **data**-folder contains necessary colormaps and a file of geographical coordinates to be used instead of the Gauß-Krüger coordinates in the DWD data files.

 ECMWF
 ----